verifereum/funding/evm-decomp/evm-decompilation.md

 - We have HOL4 expertise including proof automation, including the above
 - EVM is a nice setting for verification: clear semantics, small programs, determinism, premium on correctness, etc.

+We should include an example of some contract bytecode and what we expect the decompiled version of it would look like in logic.

 Who will be involved?
 - Ramana
 - Magnus